Welcome

 Background

-Alternative Funding Plans (AFPs) in Ontario are funded by the Ministry of Health and Long-Term Care (MOHLTC) to support the clinical teaching activities of physicians, thus ensuring sufficient clinical learning opportunities to the next generation of physicians.
-Although AFPs have existed at other Ontario medical schools since the 1990s, Ontario's newest medical school, the Northern Ontario School of Medicine (NOSM), has a unique mandate and mission to train physicians for rural and northern communities.
+Alternative Funding Plans (AFPs) in Ontario are funded by the Ministry of Health to support the clinical teaching activities of physicians, thus ensuring sufficient clinical learning opportunities for the next generation of physicians.
+Although AFPs have existed at other Ontario medical schools since the 1990s, Ontario's newest medical school, NOSM U, has a unique mandate and mission to train physicians for rural and northern communities.

-NOSM's distributed medical education (DME) model - with two campuses more than 1000km apart in Sudbury and Thunder Bay, and clinical learning taking place in over 70 communities across northern Ontario - indicated the need for a different approach to supporting clinical faculty.
-[1-3] Instead of a single centralized governing body to administer the funds, the NOSM AFP is implemented through Local Education Groups (LEGs).
-LEGs are self-organized groups of NOSM clinical faculty who are responsible for providing selected medical education services at the undergraduate and/or postgraduate level.
+NOSM U's distributed medical education (DME) model - with two campuses more than 1,000km apart in Sudbury and Thunder Bay, and clinical learning taking place in over 70 communities across northern Ontario - indicated the need for a different approach to supporting clinical faculty.
+Instead of a single centralized governing body to administer the funds, the NOAMA AFP is implemented through Local Education Groups (LEGs).
+LEGs are self-organized groups of NOSM U clinical faculty who are responsible for providing selected medical education services at the undergraduate and/or postgraduate level.
 LEGs also support other academic activities such as professional development, research and clinical innovation.
-[4,5] An independent organization, the Northern Ontario Academic Medicine Association (NOAMA), administers the LEGs Initiative, through a negotiated agreement between the MOHLTC, the Ontario Medical Association (OMA), the Northern Ontario School of Medicine (NOSM), and the Physician Clinical Teachers Association (PCTA).
+An independent organization, the Northern Ontario Academic Medicine Association (NOAMA), administers the LEGs Initiative, through a negotiated agreement between the MOH, the OMA, NOSM U, and the PCTA.

 Groups interested in applying to be a LEG